What is Besponsa?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with inotuzumab ozogamicin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect Besponsa, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Besponsa (inotuzumab ozogamicin)